 The Flying Fruit Fly Circus is home to the ever-tumbling, twisting and turning national youth circus that travels the world, but you may get lucky and catch a show on home turf.
 Their catchcry is ‘ordinary kids doing extraordinary things’ and it doesn’t take long to fall under their spell.

-The Yindyamarra Sculpture Walk is a 5km trail of 11 significant sculptural works created by local Indigenous artists.
+The five-kilometre Yindyamarra Sculpture Walk showcases 11 significant sculptural works created by local Indigenous artists.

 Albury-Wodonga was home to the Wiradjuri first people and settled as a colonial crossing point of the mighty Murray River.

 Delve into Albury’s colourful past by downloading the CBD heritage walking tour map and guide, which covers 21 sites across the city centre.
 You’ll see the Albury Railway Station with the longest undercover platform in the southern hemisphere.
 It’s great for photos!

 The stark white Albury War Memorial, a tribute to fallen soldiers, sits on top of Monument Hill and looks directly down Dean Street – the city’s main thoroughfare that runs to the historic railway station.
 The monument has fabulous views and if you decide to walk, it’s a great work out.